Join the RHS today and support our charity

 The RHS is committed to acting properly in all activities and has a number of policies and processes in place which will form the basis of further work to seek to reduce the risk of modern slavery in the Society’s supply chains:

 Our key suppliers are businesses which supply goods or services to our offices, Gardens, Shows and retail outlets, such as catering and cleaning contractors, security providers, stewards, wholesale plant suppliers and growers and producers of licensed products.
 The RHS ensures that written contracts are in place with all suppliers and is working to ensure that such contracts support our compliance with the Modern Slavery Act.
+We are doing this by re-launching our ethical procurement policy and asking our suppliers to confirm that they are able to comply with it.

 This Statement has been made under the Modern Slavery Act 2015 and has been approved by the RHS Council.